JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/keywords.md

 ## The field "keywords"

 Keywords can be added to your entries in a specific field.
 In the entry editor, the keywords field is displayed in the General tab.
 There, you can add new keywords to an entry by typing it in.
-If auto-completion is activated for the field keywords (**Options → Preferences → Entry editor**), suggestions are given based on existing keywords.
+If auto-completion is activated for the field keywords (**File → Preferences → Entry editor**), suggestions are given based on existing keywords.

 By default, the keyword separator is a comma.
-It can be redefined in the preferences (**Options → Preferences → Groups**).
+It can be redefined in the preferences (**File → Preferences → Groups**).

 {% hint style="info" %}
 If some entries have a keyword separator differing from the prescribed one, you can use menu **Edit → Find and replace**.
 For example, you may want to replace semi-columns (;) by commas (,).
 Select the radio button "Limit to Fields" and type in "keywords" as the relevant field.​​
 {% endhint %}

 Additionally, the [special field](specialfields.md) values (relevance, priority, etc.) can be added to the keywords field automatically.
 This will allow you to group, sort, and search your library based on the special field values.
-See in **Options → Preferences → Entry table** the item "Special fields" and select "Synchronize with keywords".
+See in **File → Preferences → Entry table** the item "Special fields" and select "Synchronize with keywords".

 ## Management of keywords